jamesma/jamesma.github.io/about.md

 About Me
 ========

 Hey there, I'm James Ma.
-I graduated from Purdue University in Computer Science (with concentration in Software Engineering).
+I graduated from Purdue University in Computer Science (with a concentration in Software Engineering and a minor in Psychology).
 I'm a Mac-loving, Android-embracing, UX/UI-appreciating kind of guy.

 You can find me on [Twitter][], [Linkedin][] and [GitHub][].
 You can [download my resume][] or check out what I've been up to below.